• Skip to primary navigation

 • 1/2 cup frozen peas

-• Optional: thinly sliced green onion, for garnish
+• Optional for Garnish: thinly sliced green onion

 Instructions

-2. Make Sauce: Add all the sauce ingredients to a small pot.
-Warm over medium-low heat and make sure it doesn’t boil over.
+1. Make Sauce: Add all the sauce ingredients to a small pot over medium-low heat.
 Keep warm while moving to next steps.

-5. Saute Veggies: Wipe pan out again and add 1 tablespoon more of oil to pan.
-Once the oil is shimmery, add onion and carrots.
-Saute for about 4 minutes, seasoning lightly with salt and pepper.
-Add in broccoli to the other veggies and saute another 3-4 minutes, seasoning lightly again with salt and pepper, until all veggies are tender.
-Add the garlic and stir for 1 minute.
+4. Saute Veggies: Wipe pan out and add 2 tablespoons more oil to coat the pan.
+Once the oil is shimmery, saute the broccoli and carrots until tender, about 5-7 minutes, seasoning lightly with salt and pepper as they cook.
+Add the garlic and stir for 1 more minute.

-6. Combine: Turn the heat to low.
+5. Fry the Rice: Turn the heat down to medium.
 Gently stir in the peas, rice, chicken, and eggs.
-Drizzle about 3/4ths of the sauce over the rice and toss to combine.
-Taste and add more, if desired.
-Stir until everything is warmed through and serve.
+Drizzle only about 3/4ths of the sauce over the rice and toss to combine.
+Cook undisturbed for 2 minutes to "fry" the rice.
+Stir once more and leave it undisturbed for an additional 2 minutes.

 Freeze For Later: Prepare as directed, fully cool, and then freeze flat in a gallon-sized freezer bag or in individual freezer containers with lids.